What’s one of the must-see tourist spots in Sagada? Bomod-ok falls!

 Some thoughts about Fidelisan Mines

-I was able to talk with the barangay captain after our visit to Bomod-ok Falls.
+I talked with the barangay captain after our visit to Bomod-ok Falls.
 He mentioned that the locals are reluctant to share about the issues surrounding Fidelisan mines.
-Of course, I won’t have to divulge further.
 But from my observation and interactions, the community is divided with regards to it.
-Some are in favor while others are against.

 Another local whom I talked to shared that even if it’s considered a small-scale mine, the miners are transitioning into a full-blown commercial scale.
 Accordingly, the holes they are creating are going deeper and deeper and could cause the whole community to sink.
 She even added that they could sometimes feel tremors as a result of the explosions.

 “Ti dadduma ket masayang lang kwarta da nga nagapu balitok ta apan da lang isugal wennu pangbisyo (Some who sold gold are just wasting their money for gambling and vices),” she furthered.